 Morays secrete mucus over their scaleless skin, which in some species contains toxins.
 They have a thick skin and a large number of cells that secrete mucus epidermis.
-Moray eels have proportionately small circular gills, located on posterior of the mouth and the moray is constantly opening and closing its mouth to facilitate sufficient water flow over its gills.
+Moray eels have proportionately small circular gills, located on posterior of the mouth.
+Moray eels constantly open and close their mouths to facilitate sufficient water flow over their gills.
 In general the opening and closing of the mouth is not threatening behavior but one should not approach too closely.
-They will bite if threatened.
+They will bite if they feel threatened.

 IN THE WILD